ELP Mission Statement

 - developing special programs for short-term and exchange groups,

 - orienting students to American culture and the academic environment,

 - providing academic and personal advising, and

 - facilitating students' transition to degree programs through support courses

 in the belief that the university community as well as the language learners will be enriched through their participation at Kansas State University.

 The English Language Program is an intensive language program associated with Kansas State University in Manhattan, Kansas.
 The program is a member of UCIEP (the Consortium of University and College Intensive English Programs) and AAIEP (American Association of Intensive English Language Programs.)
 UCIEP and AAIEP accept only programs that meet high standards.
-The ELP is also accredited by CEA (Commission on English Language Program Accreditation), which is “the only specialized accrediting agency for English language programs and institutions in the U.S.” You can read about the ELP’s current re-accreditation process here.
+The ELP is also accredited by CEA (Commission on English Language Program Accreditation), which is “the only specialized accrediting agency for English language programs and institutions in the U.S.” The ELP recently received 10-year re-accreditation from CEA.